 You can buy Doxycycline online here without a face-to-face appointment.
 To start your course as soon as possible, complete a consultation before 4.30pm for free next-day delivery across the country.

-To ensure that our UK registered doctors have all the right information regarding your current health, we ask all our patients to complete a straightforward online consultation form, similar to questions you would be asked in-person during a doctor's appointment or STI check-up.
+To ensure that our partner doctors have all the right information regarding your current health, we ask all our patients to complete a straightforward online consultation form, similar to questions you would be asked in-person during a doctor's appointment or STI check-up.
 A prescription for your chlamydia treatment will be sent straight to the pharmacy for speedy delivery.
 All orders with 121doc include a free consultation and next day delivery.
 If you live in London you are eligible for same day delivery and you may receive your order in as little as two hours.

 Doxycycline is a tetracycline antibiotic used to treat a number of bacterial infections, one of the most common being the STI chlamydia.
 It can also be used as a preventative treatment for malaria.
 Doxycycline is a versatile medication and can also cure non-specific urethritis, mycoplasma genitalium and ureaplasma urealyticum.